 9. They don’t develop creative content to attract their audience

 Once you know your audience, what creative ways are you using to get them on board?

-Another example is DollarShaveClub.com.
-The company did a video on YouTube called Our Blades Are F***ing Great.
-This video went viral in a few hours within which 12,000 people had signed up for the subscription service.
-In the video the company’s founder Michael Dublin urges men to buy his razor blades for a subscription fee of $2 per month.
+A good example is DollarShaveClub.com.
+The company released this video on YouTube.
+This video went viral in a few hours during which 12,000 people had signed up for the subscription service.
+In the video, the company’s founder Michael Dublin urges men to buy his razor blades for a subscription fee of $2 per month.